All set to tackle your first project but need to know how to do blackwork? Full of questions, like...

 Most of my patterns call for two strands of embroidery floss for the outlines.
 You could substitute this for one strand of a thicker thread, instead.
 Cotton a broder or Pearl cotton number 8 would work well.

-Personal preference plays a part here.
+Preference plays a part here.

 Double running stitch is the traditional stitch used for blackwork designs.
-For many patterns this means the work is as neat on the back as it is on the front.
+For many patterns, this means the work is as neat on the back as it is on the front.
 Done this way some patterns are, in fact, identical on both sides.

 Another name for this stitch is Holbein.
 Named after an artist who painted portraits of people wearing clothes decorated with blackwork.